 If you find yourself saying that you are “open to anything” and don’t want to “pigeonhole” yourself, you could be hurting yourself in the job search process.

-The reason is that when you know where you practice and what you want to do, you can pursue summer jobs, externships, classes, and activities consistent with that personal brand, which is absolutely essential when you want to set yourself apart.
+The reason is that when you know where you want to practice and what you want to do, you can pursue summer jobs, externships, classes, and activities consistent with that personal brand, which is absolutely essential when you want to set yourself apart.

-Take, for instance, this job posting on symplicity with a law firm in LA.
+Take, for instance, this job posting with a law firm in LA.

 “We welcome candidates with diverse backgrounds and a demonstrated interest in our Environmental and/or Infrastructure practices.”

 If you are interested in environmental law and worked for the EPA last summer, your resume will stand out when you apply for this job.
 If you state a broad interest in litigation, the firm will likely have to rely more on GPA when deciding whether to interview you.

 A job posting I came across recently with the U.S. Department of Commerce, Office of the General Counsel gets even more specific, stating they are looking for candidates who:

 ” . . .are interested in international law including issues such as World Trade Organization accession, compliance with free trade agreements, protection of intellectual property rights, transparency, government procurement, standards, judicial reform, and energy law, including project finance, oil and gas exploration and power project development.”

 If you cannot articulate your interest in those specific areas of law and explain how the work you have done over the summer is consistent with one of those practice areas, you will be second in line to get an invitation to interview after all of the candidates who can.